phderome/mini-FIX-parse/README.md

 FastParse is advertised to be nearly as fast as the fastest generic JVM parser out there (parboiled) and as convenient and flexible as the Scala parsers with natural clear error diagnostic reporting.
 It also integrates into the code directly unlike Lexx, YACC or ANTLR.

-I am interested in application messages for the 4.2 variant of FIX protocol, which has been extensively used for trading North American equities for the past 15 years.
-There are 5 main application messages identified by `msgType` as `D` (New Order Single), `F` (Cancel Request), `G` (Cancel Replace Request), `8` (Execution Report), and `9` (Order Cancel Reject).
+I am interested in application messages for the 4.2 variant of FIX protocol, which has been extensively used for trading North American equities for the past
+ 15 years.
+There are 5 main application messages identified by `msgType` as `D` (New Order Single), `F` (Cancel Request), `G` (Cancel Replace Request), `8`
+ (Execution Report), and `9` (Order Cancel Reject).
 For a decent number of equities applications, those 5 application messages in addition to Session layer suffice.
+Messages `j` and `3` would also be interesting.

 What I capture here is:
 - distinguishing 5 application messages (`D`, `F`, `G`, `8`, and `9`)
 - distinguishing header, body, and trailer (without accounting for payload or message length)
 - identifying some of the tags on the 5 messages.
+- Body tags are now external to code (msgType IDs like `D`, `F`, `G`, `8`, `9` should be as well), thanks to Play's JSON.
 - three distinct data types: `Int`, `String`, and `Boolean`.
+The types are not handled in sufficiently generic way though.

 Unit tests are meant to demonstrate some of the above features of the mini-parser.